-- a.
-Distribution of funding to subgrantees for, at a minimum, all deployment projects on a reimbursable basis (which would allow the Eligible Entity to withhold funds if the subgrantee fails to take the actions the funds are meant to subsidize); - b.
+a.
+Distribution of funding to subgrantees for, at a minimum, all deployment projects on a reimbursable basis (which would allow the Eligible Entity to withhold funds if the subgrantee fails to take the actions the funds are meant to subsidize);

+b.
 The inclusion of clawback provisions (i.e., provisions allowing recoupment of funds previously disbursed) in agreements between the Eligible Entity and any subgrantee;

-- c.
-Timely subgrantee reporting mandates; and - d.
+c.
+Timely subgrantee reporting mandates; and

+d.
 Robust subgrantee monitoring practices.

-The SCBBO will deploy Broadband infrastructure projects on a reimbursable basis, which will allow the State to withhold funds if the subgrantee fails to take the actions the funds are meant to subsidize.
-Clawback provisions will be included in all grant agreements between the State and any subgrantee.
-This will be clearly outlined, leveraging comparable provisions included in the State's ARPA grant programs, which include:
+The SCBBO will deploy Broadband infrastructure projects on a Fixed amount subaward basis with demonstrated evidence of eligible costs incurred, which will allow the State to withhold funds if the subgrantee fails to take the actions the funds are meant to subsidize.